MarcoLavoro/MRTK-Quest-VRMiniGame/README.md

 ### Unity Setup
 MRTK will be located in your **External** folder.
-In **NEEDED** to be imported to let the project work If inside the Asset folder you will find one of this files or folder:
+It **NEEDED** to be imported to let the project work If inside the Asset folder you will find one of these files or folders:
 MRTK
 MRTK.meta
 MixedRealityToolkit.Generated
 MixedRealityToolkit.Generated.meta

-**DELETE** these files and than:
+**DELETE** these files and then:
 Run with Administrator permission:
-    - On Windows run the bat External/createSymlink.bat by double clicking it.
+    - On Windows run the bat External/createSymlink.bat by double-clicking it.
     - On OS X execute the shell script via "./createSymlink.sh".
     This will link the MRTK folders cloned via the submodule into the project.

     Good work!